 As used herein and incorporated into this Investment Policy of the Northville District Library, Counties of Wayne and Oakland, State of Michigan, the following terms shall be defined as follows:

-“Financial Institution” means a state or nationally chartered bank or a state or federally chartered savings and loan association, savings bank, or credit union whose deposits are insured by an agency of the United States government and that maintain a principle office or branch office located in this state under the laws of this state or the United States.
+“Financial Institution” means a state or nationally chartered bank or a state or federally chartered savings and loan association, savings bank, or credit union whose deposits are insured by an agency of the United States government and that maintains a principle office or branch office located in this state under the laws of this state or the United States.

 “Governing body” means the Northville District Library Board of Trustees.